trans-stat/.github/profile/README.md

 TAS provides managed services consulting specializing in modern web technologies built with cutting-edge methodologies and delivered in Software as a Service.

 ## Our team
+Our people enable our success.
+We strive every day to build a work culture that empowers one another allowing each of us to do our best.
+We believe in coaching and mentoring young adults through internships, part-time opportunities, and beyond.
+We are avid Open Source Contributors and Adopters who hire from GitHub communities to bring unparalleled experience and expertise.
+We don't require college graduates or advanced degrees.
+We simply require mutual respect, integrity, and authenticity with a passion for learning and making the world a better place.

+## Our experience
+We have experience designing, developing, and delivering on projects of all sizes from startup ideation projects all the way to Big Tech multi-million dollar initiatives.
+We collaborate on WC3 Working Groups to bring greater experiences and functionality into modern Web Browsers and then adopt these features in [Microsoft FAST](https://github.com/microsoft/fast), [Adaptive Web Components](https://github.com/Adaptive-Web-Community/Adaptive-Web-Components), and TAS Security Packages to maintain modern technology stacks in our solutions.
+We go beyond any other company leveraging [Quantum Security](https://www.qusecure.com), [biometric and spacial multi-factor authentication](https://www.ivalt.com), as well as progressively enhancing your [security and privacy](https://github.com/trans-stat/tas-security) stance through our custom UI/UX Patterns available for adoption in Open Source.

+We are unmatched.

 ## Contact us